 Playlists are a fantastic YouTube feature, and one that a lot of video marketers ignore – probably because they don’t understand what benefit they can get from them.

 For those who don’t know, playlists are a way of grouping together similar, or related videos so that they can be watched one after another.
-You’ve probably come across them on YouTube before – the look a bit like this.
+You’ve probably come across them on other platforms, Spotify Playlists, for example, and the concept is the same on YouTube – they look a bit like this.

 At first glance it’s hard to see how this will benefit your video marketing.
 But carry on reading and you’ll find out why playlists are an indispensable part of your video marketing strategy, and how you can benefit from YouTube promotion.